Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Acute form

-This process is characterized by a sudden malnutrition of tissues and organs, which occurs due to a slowdown or cessation of blood flow.
-Acute ischemia of the myocardium, lower limbs, brain is divided into 3 degrees:
+This process is characterized by a sudden disruption of the nutrition of tissues and organs, which occurs due to a slowdown or cessation of blood flow.
+Acute ischemia of the myocardium, lower extremities, and brain is divided into 3 degrees:

-2 - subcompensated.
-The blood flow rate is critical, so there is no way to fully preserve the functionality of the affected organs.
+2 – subcompensated.
+The speed of blood flow is critical, so there is no possibility of to the fullest preserve the functionality of the affected organs.

 3 – compensated.
 This degree of pathology is the mildest.